 Both the frequency and the severity of injuries is steadily diminishing, although significant improvements can and must be made upon current levels.
 This encouraging performance is due to the implementation of dedicated actions (safety audits, site safety briefings, accident cause trees, inter-business safety challenges, dedicated prevention courses, etc.) and the commitment of more than a thousand prevention managers.

-Roughly one-third (36%) of employees around the world (20,000 staff) are trained in first aid.
+More than one-third (38%) of employees around the world (20,800 staff) are trained in first aid.
 This exceptionally high level of commitment meets three objectives:

 1. The presence of a first aid officer at each worksite can limit the consequences of a workplace accident.